Here Be Dragons Episode 6

 “... so that’s how Abi still gets a position in the Anluan lighting business while Mummy and Daddy have to buy me a military commission, and –”

-“... not that they ever call it a purchase, of course, because that would be crass, they only ask that I decide between the Cavalry or Rangers–”
+“... not that they ever call it a purchase, of course, because that would be crass, they only ask that I decide between the Cavalry or Rangers and then–”

 Now or never!
-This was his opening to play Father and Zubin off each other!
+This was his opening to make his play, and he knew just who to pick.

 “It’s the same for me,” he said, intentionally loud, voice quavering a little.
 “Father wants me to stay in weapons design and learn the business side, but I’ve got my heart set on scholarship, and Zubin says he can help me without Father having to pay any money for the commission.”